Inside LA - The Los Angeles Lowdown

 Broken Compass: modern Tiki Bar in Burbank.

-4. HISTORICAL SITES
+4. CULTURAL SITES

 Mission San Fernando: visit the original mission, which gave the valley its name.
 It’s now a historical site.